reski-rukmantiyo/download-exporter/README.md

 # To Do

-1. Add unix types to handle of docker type
+1. Add unix types to handle of docker type (WIP)
-2. Add schedule time to download the image
+2. Add schedule time to download the image (WIP)\